Gemini API in Ruby: Interactions Client Notes

 Reading Execution Steps

 The response is step-oriented, so parse it that way.
-The reflex from generateContent days is to grab the text field and move on, but here that habit drops half the payload on the floor: model thoughts, function calls, results, and usage metadata all live in the steps.
-Normalize them into internal step objects at the provider boundary rather than letting raw Gemini JSON flow into your jobs and views:
+If you grab the final text and move on, you drop the useful parts: model thoughts, function calls, function results, and usage metadata.
+Normalize those steps at the provider boundary instead of letting raw Gemini JSON flow into jobs and views:

 module Agent